This article was last updated on: October 2018

-It has its own airport that was going to serve a ski resort that some businessmen from the south were going to build in the 80s, but that in the end didn’t.
+It has its own Airport because it was going to serve a ski resort that some businessmen from the south were going to build in the 80s.

 The flight was going to be on an Ilyushin Il-18, no less!
-The Il-18 is a soviet four engined turboprop that had its first flight in 1957.
+The Il-18 is a soviet four-engined turboprop that had its first flight in 1957.

-Back in the day it was operated by many airlines and air forces from the Soviet Union and akin countries, such as Aeroflot, TAROM, Interflug (Erich Honecker, East Germany’s leader, would fly on one from time to time), Cubana and Malev, among others.
+Back in the day it many airlines and air forces operated it.
+Mostly from the Soviet Union and akin countries.

-By the moment I was able to take such a delicious flight the only operating ones belonged to Air Koryo, a modified one used by the russian navy, and one used by an airline in Somalia called Daallo (hmmm Somalia… I must eventually go).
+By the moment I was able to take such a delicious flight, the only operating ones belonged to Air Koryo, a modified one used by the Russian navy, and one used by an airline in Somalia called Daallo (hmmm Somalia… I must eventually go).

-Daallo still exists at the time of writing this, but they don’t fly the Ilyushin Il-18 anymore.
+Daallo still exists at the time of writing this, but they don’t fly the Ilyushin Il-18 any more.

-It was a very particular Airplane, and in Air Koryo they knew it, so much so that before departure we had a meeting with some officers from the Airline and the Pilots just to talk about the Airplane and make questions.
+It was a very particular Airplane, and in Air Koryo they knew it.
+So much so that before departure we had a meeting with some officers from the Airline and the Pilots, just to talk about the Airplane and make questions.

-At least 85% of the people in the group had some kind of relationship and appreciation for Aviation somehow, and in Air Koryo they delivered for us.
+At least 85% of the people in the group had some kind of relationship and appreciation for Aviation somehow.

-Obviously, we applauded and almost cried when we heard this, except the few present people who had no awareness of the crown jewel we were talking about and were kind of lost, and perhaps, kind of scared in light of the Airplane’s age.
+Obviously, we applauded and almost cried when we heard this.
+Except for the few present people who had no awareness of the crown jewel we were talking about and were kind of lost.
+Perhaps, they were also kind of scared in light of the Airplane’s age.

 Not everyone knows about Aviation and the good stuff in life, and there’s no problem with that.